mortenson/midi-tape/README.md

 - `v` - Pastes the current track's data between start/end points to current point
 - `V (shift+v)` - Pastes all track data between start/end points to current point
+- `i + p` - Plays the timeline and tells the input device to play.
+Useful for recording drum machines.

 If building an external controller, you will need 16 inputs.